1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 The PIXCI® V4L2 driver is distributed with the EPIX® XCAP imaging application.
 The XCAP application does not require use of the V4L2 driver, and does not automatically install it.

-The PIXCI® V4L2 works in conjunction with the PIXCI® device driver; the PIXCI® device driver must be installed prior to the PIXCI® V4L2 driver.
-Both can be installed and/or compiled, as necessary, by using XCAP’s Driver Assistant; click XCAP’s PIXCI®, PIXCI® Open/Close, Close (if open), Driver Assistant.
+The PIXCI® V4L2 driver works in conjunction with the PIXCI® device driver; the PIXCI® device driver must be installed prior to the PIXCI® V4L2 driver.
+Both can be installed and/or compiled, as necessary, by using XCAP's Driver Assistant; click XCAP's PIXCI®, PIXCI® Open/Close, Close (if open), Driver Assistant.

 Alternatively, the PIXCI® device driver and/or the PIXCI® V4L2 driver can be installed and/or compiled without running the XCAP application.
 Browse XCAP's drivers subdirectory (i.e. /usr/local/xcap/drivers, assuming the default installation directory) for the necessary shell scripts, make files, object files, source files, etc.